Updated: Aug 17

 But then came the issue - finding a suitable picture to blend with it.
 I'd played around in the past, taking mountainous horizons and trying to surgically attach them onto the back of my friends cranium, but it just wasn't drawing the eye on a path through the picture, at least, not one that leaves tingles on the spine.

-Then, I found one image I had taken of an alley way in Bodrum.
-The foreground was lined with scooters that lead the eye back round the walls of the city, to whatever urban expanse ran present.
+Then I found one image I had taken of an alley way in Bodrum.
+The foreground was lined with scooters that lead the eye back round the walls of the city to whatever urban expanse ran present.
 The picture needed some reshaping, but it worked.
-I flipped it, ended up removing a lamp post with the trusty clone stamp tool, and spent several hours scrolling through Pinterest for ideas on how to blend the worlds of the two photos into one cleverly.
-Due to the way I composed the pictures, the model's sunglasses cross over the expanse of sky, which gave me the space to incorporate them into the residential scene by hanging on them a flag from another image I took.
+I flipped it, ended up removing a lamp post with the trusty clone stamp tool and spent several hours scrolling through Pinterest for ideas on how to blend the worlds of the two photos into one cleverly.
+Due to the way I composed the pictures, the model's sunglasses cross over the sky, which gave me the space to incorporate them into the residential scene by hanging on them a flag from another image I took.

 This type of art takes a lot of lassoing, 'pen-tooling' (yes, I just made that a word), brushing and masking, but it's results speak for themselves.
 I've been interested in drawing intermittently throughout my life, and I have to say, that practise doesn't just help you understand where Photoshop tools get their names, it gives you a place to apply your muscle memory and materialise ideas that paper and graphite lack the dimensions to facilitate.

 If you are interested in what I do, whether it be one of the creations shaken over and paid for, or made while sitting in my pyjamas and eating peanut butter straight out of the jar, make sure to follow me on Instagram, like my Facebook page and send any questions into email cyber-space at: